 Rebeka* is the European CEO of a manufacturing company with plants in several countries in Eastern Europe.
 At budget time, Rebeka faced a dilemma: should she put in her case for more investment in Europe or request that any investment funds available be allocated to China instead.
 Rebeka could see the once in a lifetime opportunity for the company to grow through a major acquisition in Asia.
 Her decision required courage and self sacrifice on her part as without investment in her region she would need to close the manufacturing plants that had reached the end of their life.

 Enterprise Leadership: easier said than done!

 Enterprise leadership – acting in the best interests of the enterprise rather than one’s business unit or function – is a behaviour today’s CEO’s look for in the members of their executive teams.
 Whilst many CEO’s expect and many executives espouse this leadership practice – for many executive teams it remains an aspirational concept rather than a practical reality.
-Research by CEB suggests that only 12% of leaders are effective enterprise leaders.Enterprise leadership: acting in the best interests of the enterprise rather than one’s own business… Click To Tweet
+Research by CEB suggests that only 12% of leaders are effective enterprise leaders.Enterprise leadership: acting in the best interests of the enterprise rather than one’s own business unit or function.
+Click To Tweet

 Why enterprise leadership matters?